simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 Simple Sourcing provides some utilities to assist with this for both Avro and JSON formats.
 We recommend the Avro implementation due to its inbuilt support for schema evolution via the Confluent Schema Registry.

-Unfortunately there is still some unavoidable boiler plate code required to set up the Serdes.
+Unfortunately, there is still some unavoidable boilerplate code required to set up the Serdes.

 The user example project includes several different configurations you can use as a template when setting up your own project.